-Although I am only 15, I have seen politics and religion tear apart the world.
+Although I am only 15, I have seen politics and religion tear the world apart.
 Terrorism, riots, wars…most of these come from altercations having to do with political and religious violence.
 In the last four years, since the presidency of Donald Trump, I have witnessed some of the biggest political unrest in America.
-It could possibly be that I wasn’t old enough to recognize it, but the divide I see between the two parties is unimaginable.
+It could possibly be that I wasn’t old enough to recognize it in the past, but the divide I see between the two parties today is unimaginable.
 As teens, we are the next group of voters.
 It’s high time that we end the political war.
 Of course, you can never really terminate it, for everyone will always have their opinion, and everyone will always think they’re right.
 But, we can take the small steps that one day will make the difference.

 The way I see it, until recently, most of my peers adopted the political and religious stance of their parents.
 When you’re young and impressionable, hearing your parents ridicule another political party or calling other religions derogatory names allows you to think it’s ok, and it’s what’s right.
 In fact, many carry the same ideas onto adulthood.
 As we all grow older though, I see more and more teens adopting their own views.
 In light of recent events, such as the Black Lives Matter movement, Famine in Yemen, and the Beirut Explosion, teens are beginning to question why these events are even political in the first place, and taking sides to support what they believe is right.